maxmedina05/places-api/README.md

 ## Documentation

-After the services started you can also browse to the online API documentation:
+After the services started you can also browse to the API documentation:

 - http://localhost:3000/api/v1/docs